13 Best Greek Islands to Visit Whatever Your Travel Style!

 6. Kefalonia

 No Greek island list is complete without the addition of Kefalonia.
-This magnificent island west of mainland Greece is home to rugged landscapes, soft sand beaches, historic landmarks, and charming coastal towns bursting at the seams with authentic Greek charm.
+This magnificent island west of the mainland is home to rugged Greece landscapes, soft sand beaches, historic landmarks, and charming coastal towns bursting at the seams with authentic Greece culture and charm.
 It’s an excellent place to visit to relax, explore, and indulge in delicious cuisine and one of the most affordable Greek islands.

 On Kefalonia, you’ll find several Greek towns and villages worth exploring, including Asos, Argostoli, and Sami.
 You’ll also find many beautiful beaches like Myrtos Beach and Skala Beach.
 History buffs will enjoy visiting the Sacred Monastery of Agios Gerasimos of Kefalonia and Saint Theodore Lighthouse.
 Alternatively, kick back in Sami with a Greek Gyros and a glass of wine.